 Create a sweet memento

 You know the saying—the couple that creates together stays together, so why not make a keepsake you’ll treasure for years to come?
 Re-enact your best Ghost scene at The Clay Pot’s Valentine’s Day Event in Spotswood, where you’ll each get a chance at the pottery wheel to create a special piece of pottery.
-Or head to AR Workshop in Turnersville, Westfield, Moorestown, or West Windsor for various Valentine’s Day projects at different locations.
-Or have a River to My Heart Date Night at Pinots’ Palette in Cherry Hill.
+Or head to AR Workshop in Turnersville, Westfield, Moorestown, or West Windsor for a lovely Valentine’s Day wood sign, board, or pillow.
+Or paint a romantic scene during a River to My Heart Date Night at Pinots’ Palette in Cherry Hill.

 Partner up for yoga and relaxation together. (photo credit: istock/davidf)